 Also, he or she needs to be current on the most recent safety precautions and be open and honest about what you can expect.

-Where To Find A Board-Certified Plastic Surgeon For Your BBL
+Using a Board-Certified Plastic Surgeon For Your BBL

 It’s always essential to understand the risks of any surgery, but remember that most BBLs are done safely, as long as the right surgeon does them.